Azure-Samples/cognitive-services-speech-sdk/samples/java/jre/console/README.md

 # Java Console app for the Java Run-Time Environment (JRE) on Windows or Linux

-This sample demonstrates various forms of speech recognition, intent recognition, speech synthesis, and translation using the Speech SDK for Java on Windows or Linux.
+This sample demonstrates various forms of speech recognition, speech synthesis, and translation using the Speech SDK for Java on Windows or Linux.

 ## Prerequisites